Symmetry reduction for tunneling defects due to strong couplings to phonons: The [111] defect

-Accordingly, the energy spectrum (shown in Fig. \ref{spectrum}a) is expected to contain four almost equidistant energy levels with splitting $\Delta_k$.
+A [111]-impurity can tunnel via three different paths between its eight identical potential minima: (i) along the edges of the cube with corresponding tunnel coupling $\Delta_k$, (ii) along a face diagonal with tunnel coupling $\Delta_f$ and (iii) along a space diagonal with tunnel coupling $\Delta_r$.
+The corresponding Hamiltonian is \be H_S = -\frac{\Delta_k}{2} \left( A_{x00} + A_{0x0} + A_{00x} \right) - \frac{\Delta_f}{2} \left( A_{xx0} + A_{x0x} + A_{0xx} \right) - \frac{\Delta_r}{2} A_{xxx} . \quad \ee Note that, here, the tunnel couplings are model parameters.
+Since tunnel couplings depend exponentially on the length of their respective tunnelling path \cite{Aloisbuch}, one typically concludes \cite{Gomez} that $\Delta_k\gg\Delta_f\gg\Delta_r$.
+Then, the energy spectrum (shown in Fig. \ref{spectrum}a) has four almost equidistant energy levels with splitting $\Delta_k$.
 The upper and lower ones are single quantum states, whereas the middle levels are threefold degenerate.
-Neglecting face and space diagonal tunnelling completely, the problem factorizes into three two-level systems (TLS) with energy splitting $\Delta_k$ \cite{Nara,Nal97}.
+Neglecting face and space diagonal tunnelling completely, the problem factorizes into three two-level systems (TLS), one for each tunneling direction, \cite{Nara,Nal97} with energy splitting $\Delta_k$.
 This justifies two-state approximations for thermal and dielectric properties but not for the more complex acoustic response due to the tensor character of the elastic moment \cite{Nal01}.

-Strong defect-phonon coupling renormalizes the tunnel couplings by Debye-Waller (or Frank-Condon) factors.
-As one main result of our work we show that these Debye-Waller factors are different for the different tunnel couplings, and accordingly we observe for the renormalized tunnel couplings $\widetilde{\Delta}_k\not\gg\widetilde{\Delta}_f\not\gg\widetilde{\Delta}_r$.